 Glyde Inn — County Louth

-The Glyde Inn is an authentic and a striking pub in County Louth and dates back to 1770.
-It was bought by Paul and Ann O’Neill in 1978 and they have a full operation over it.
+The Glyde Inn is an authentic and striking pub in County Louth that dates back to 1770.
+Paul and Ann O’Neill bought it in 19 O’Neill and operated it entirely.

-Paul and Ann are in charge of the B&B and the restaurant and pub are looked after by their son Conor.
-Their award-winning menu also includes seafood caught by fishermen in Dundalk Bay and Carlingford.
-Each September The Glyde Inn hosts The Taste of Togher Festival as part of The Discover Boyne Valley Flavours events.
+Paul and Ann manage the B&B, and their son Conor manages the restaurant and pub.
+The award-winning menu includes seafood caught by fishermen in Dundalk Bay and Carlingford.
+Each September, The Glyde Inn hosts The Taste of Togher Festival as part of The Discover Boyne Valley Flavours events.

-The Glyde Inn won the title of not only Irish Pub of the Year at the official Irish Pub Awards but also took home the award for Best Food Pub of the Year.
+The Glyde Inn won the Irish Pub of the Year title at the official Irish Pub Awards and took home the Best Food Pub of the Year award.

 Feel free to post your personal pub count and your favourite pub in Ireland in the comments.
 Which is it?